lammps/lammps/doc/src/Developer_write_pair.rst

 We move on to the implementation of the ``PairBornGauss`` class in the ``pair_born_gauss.cpp`` file.
 This file also starts with a LAMMPS copyright and license header.
-Below the notice is typically the space where comments may be added with additional information about this specific file, the author(s) and affiliation(s) and email address(es) so the author can be easily contacted in case there are questions about the implementation later.
+Below that notice is typically the space where comments may be added with additional information about this specific file, the author(s), affiliation(s), and email address(es).
+This way the contributing author(s) can be easily contacted, when there are questions about the implementation later.
 Since the file(s) may be around for a long time, it is beneficial to use some kind of "permanent" email address, if possible.

 .. code-block:: c++